WASH: Fecal sludge management and sanitation workers

 Sanitation services would not be complete without safe fecal sludge management (FSM), which is the storage, collection, transport, treatment, and safe end use or disposal of fecal sludge.
 Fecal sludge is defined very broadly as what accumulates in onsite sanitation systems (e.g. pit latrines, septic tanks and container-based solutions) and specifically is not transported through a sewer.
 Sanitation workers are the people needed for cleaning, maintaining, operating, or emptying a sanitation technology at any step of the sanitation chain.

 Hygiene

 Hygiene is a broad concept.
 "Hygiene refers to conditions and practices that help to maintain health and prevent the spread of diseases."
-Hygiene is can comprise many behaviors, including handwashing, menstrual hygiene and food hygiene.
-In the context of WASH, handwashing with soap and water is regarded as a top priority in all settings, and has been chosen as an indicator for national and global monitoring of hygiene access.
-"Basic hygiene facilities" are those were people have a handwashing facility with soap and water available on their premises.
-Handwashing facilities can consist of a sink with tap water, buckets with taps, tippy-taps and portable basins.
+Hygiene can comprise many behaviors, including hand washing, menstrual hygiene and food hygiene.
+In the context of WASH, hand washing with soap and water is regarded as a top priority in all settings and has been chosen as an indicator for national and global monitoring of hygiene access.
+"Basic hygiene facilities" are those where people have a hand washing facility with soap and water available on their premises.
+Hand washing facilities can consist of a sink with tap water, buckets with taps, tippy-taps, and portable basins.